Next: , Previous: , Up: mino [Contents][Index]

 1.2 Which keys are defined for which level?

 Below is a table showing the DOS-like key combinations along with their respective GNU key bindings.
 To the right is the level at which a certain GNU key is defined.
 Each key defined is recognized in higher levels (e.g. level 2 keys are recognized in levels 3-4-5-6).
-Note that in level 6 only GNU keys are defined, no DOS keys will work at this level!.
+Note that in level 6 only GNU keys are defined, no DOS key will work at all at this level!.

 Keybindings: